ONLYOFFICE/docspace-api-sdk-javascript/docs/ApiKeysApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.ApiKeysApi();
+let apiInstance = new DocspaceApiTypescript.ApiKeysApi();
 let keyId = "75a5f745-f697-4418-b38d-0fe0d277e258"; // String | The unique identifier of the API key to update. let opts = {
-  'updateApiKeyRequest': new Api.UpdateApiKeyRequest() // UpdateApiKeyRequest | The request parameters for updating an existing API key.
+  'updateApiKeyRequest': new DocspaceApiTypescript.UpdateApiKeyRequest() // UpdateApiKeyRequest | The request parameters for updating an existing API key.
 };
 apiInstance.updateApiKey(keyId, opts, (error, data, response) => {
   if (error) {